isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-A Quiet Revolution: Women and Work in Industrialising Singapore.md

 layout: post
 description: ""
 ---
 #### The role of women in Singapore’s nation-building efforts in the post-Independence years is sometimes overlooked. **Janice Loo** examines the impact that women have had on the nation’s development.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-2/women/washing.jpg" style="width:70%;">
-Women washing clothes at the kampong’s standpipe in the 1960s.
+Women washing clothes at the <i>kampung’</i>s standpipe in the 1960s.
 Before Independence, women were mostly engaged in domestic activities. <i>MITA collection, courtesy of National Archives of Singapore.</i></div>

 It was 3 July 1959.
 Chooi Yong was working at the lathe machine when voices and footsteps along the corridor signaled their approach.
 She hurriedly smoothed her hair and straightened her apron just as the men entered the cabinet-making room.
 Incidentally, the first Cabinet of Singapore had been sworn in just a month earlier after the People’s Action Party (PAP) swept the 1959 general election.
 The newly minted Deputy Prime Minister Toh Chin Chye and the Minister for Education Yong Nyuk Lin were inspecting the Singapore Polytechnic, where first-year student Tan Chooi Yong was the only girl in the Engineering Department.